Course Evaluation System

 Whenever possible, we recommend administering your evaluations during a live class meeting.

-From November 14 – December 8, you will have the opportunity to view the response rate for your course.
+For the regular fill out period, three days before students may fill out their evaluations you will have the opportunity to view the Response Rate Monitoring Tool for your courses.
 You will also receive an email from UT Course Evaluations when this opportunity opens, and you will receive reminders through the close date.
-You will also notice a Canvas pop-up with information about question selection starting on November 14.
+You will also notice a Canvas pop-up with information when this tool is available.
 During this period, you will also be able to download a QR code and copy a link tied to each of your courses.
 You can view our office’s response rate guide here; it contains links and resources to further assist you.
 In addition, you view this short how-to video here.
+Please note if you elect to offer extra credit points for students who complete their surveys, you should work with the UT Austin Canvas team to ensure you are setting up the assignment correctly.
+You can also view a training video on this topic.

 How do I review my reports?